Royal Lao Army Airborne: Early civil war operations 1960–1964

 Under a new tripartite coalition government, peace in Laos lasted for six months.
-However, by early 1963 relations between the Pathet Lao and Maj.
-Gen. Kong Le Neutralists began to fray, and on 6 April the Pathet Lao launched several simultaneous surprise attacks on FAN forces.
-That same month, Colonel Deuane Sunnalath (a former 2e BP company commander and Kong Le's chief rival) and Brig.
-Gen. Khamouane Boupha defected the FAN with their troops, which included 1er BP and 4e BP, to form a separate faction called variously the "Deuanist Neutralists" or Patriotic Neutralists, and allied themselves with the Pathet Lao.
+However, by early 1963 relations between the Pathet Lao and Maj. gen. Kong Le Neutralists began to fray, and on 6 April the Pathet Lao launched several simultaneous surprise attacks on FAN forces.
+That same month, Colonel Deuane Sunnalath (a former 2e BP company commander and Kong Le's chief rival) and Brig. gen. Kham Ouane Boupha defected the FAN with their troops, which included 1er BP and 4e BP, to form a separate faction called variously the "Deuanist Neutralists" or Patriotic Neutralists, and allied themselves with the Pathet Lao.
 The Neutralist 5e BP, stationed since 1962 at the central Laotian town of Nhommarath, was pulled back in June 1963 after clashing with Pathet Lao guerrillas.
 Heavy clashes flared across the Plain of Jars, and in early May 1964 a concerted Pathet Lao offensive swept across the strategic plain.

 The remaining Neutralist forces pulled back west of the Plain of Jars; the Muang Phanh airborne training centre was shut down as the Pathet Lao offensive forced the training staff to relocate to Vang Vieng.
 Kong Le gathered his remaining loyal paratroopers of 2e BP and 5e BP, and turned back to the Royal Lao Government for support.
 Mindful of Kong Le's deceit in August 1960, the FAR High Command nevertheless entered into a loose alliance with the Neutralists.
 While maintaining the façade of a separate army, the FAN were effectively reduced to a subordinate branch of the RLA.